Velocidex/velociraptor-docs/content/docs/vql/_index.md

 ## Local functions

-We have seen how `LET` expressions may store queries into a variable, and have the queries evaluated in a subscope at the point of use.
+`LET` expressions may store queries into a variable, and have the queries evaluated in a subscope at the point of use.

 A `LET` expression can also declare explicit passing of